WalterDrake/Web/Readme.md

 # Prepare:
 - nginx, php are installed on your device.
 - Before uploading your avatar, You need to create a folder for uploads in resources. =))

+# Introduce:
+Hello, this is my simple web shopping page.
+This is the basis, so it has many security vulnerabilities, and the logic code is not very good (But it still runs well =]]).
+If you are interesting.
+You can download and test it on localhost or using nginx, as I have mentioned above.
+Thanks